adjust/ios_sdk/README.md

 ### 11. Disable tracking

-You can disable the adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `NO`.
-This setting is remembered between sessions, but it can only be activated after the first session.
+You can disable the adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `NO`. **This setting is remembered between sessions**, but it can only be activated after the first session.

 ```objc
 [Adjust setEnabled:NO];